Note 3 MATERIAL ACCOUNTING POLICIES:

-Property, plant and equipment are carried at cost of acquisition or construction, net of Cenvat/Value added tax less accumulated depreciation and accumulated impairment losses, if any.
+Property, Plant and Equipment are carried at cost, net of recoverable taxes, trade discount and rebates less accumulated depreciation, amortisation and impairment losses, if any.
 Cost includes purchase price, borrowing cost and any cost directly attributable to the bringing the assets to its working condition for its intended use.
+In case of Property, Plant and Equipment, the Company has availed the carrying value as deemed cost on the date of transition i.e. 1st April, 2015.

-Depreciation on the property, plant and equipment is provided using straight line method over the useful life of assets as specified in schedule II to the Companies Act, 2013.
-Depreciation on property, plant and equipment which are added during the year, is provided on pro-rata basis succeeding to the month of addition.
+Depreciation on the Property, Plant and Equipment is provided using straight line method over the useful life of assets as specified in schedule II to the Companies Act, 2013.
+Depreciation on Property, Plant and Equipment which are added / disposed off during the year, is provided on pro-rata basis with reference to the date of addition / deletion.
 Freehold land is not depreciated.

 Leasehold lands are amortised over the period of lease.
 Buildings constructed on leasehold land are depreciated based on the useful life specified in schedule II to the Companies Act, 2013, where the lease period of land is beyond the life of the building.
 In other cases, buildings constructed on leasehold lands are amortised over the primary lease period of the lands.

 Depreciation on investment properties is provided using straight line method over the estimated useful lives as specified in Schedule II to the Companies Act, 2013.
-The assets' residual values, useful lives and method of depreciation are reviewed at each financial year end and are adjusted prospectively, if appropriate.
+Residual values, useful lives and method of depreciation of investment properties are reviewed at each financial year end and are adjusted prospectively, if appropriate.
+The effects of any revision are included in the statement of profit and loss when the changes arises.

 Though the Company measures investment properties using cost based measurement, the fair value of investment property is disclosed in the notes.
 Investment properties are derecognised either when they have been disposed off or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
 The difference between the net disposal proceeds and the carrying amount of the asset is recognised in the statement of profit and loss in the period of derecognition.